-SBEA1313 Structure and Construction 1
+SBEA1313 Structure and Construction 1:

-This course concerns conventional developments of building structures and construction methods.
-It deals with building construction based on four key materials namely, timber, steel, concrete and masonry as well as other composites.
-It provides students with basic knowledge of these materials and their applications in architectural short span (3-6m) design projects.
+This course is about the conventional development of building structures and construction methods.
+This course deals with building structure and construction based on four key materials namely, timber, steel, concrete, masonry and other composite to provide the students with basic knowledge of these materials and their applications in architectural short span (3-6m, single to double storey) design projects.
 Their various applications in different configurations of building components are expounded in the course.
 The lecture will be given based on the aspect of construction theory and application.
-Lectures are divided into two sections namely, Section 1: Timber and Steel, and Section 2: Bricks and Concrete
+To ease the training, the lectures are divided into two modules namely, Section 1: Building Construction, and Section 2: Building Structure (basic).

-SBEA1913 Construction Practice
+SBEA1913 Construction Practice: